aqsaB/aml-project/README.md

 # This is the repository for our AML project - Multimodal Emotion recognition of Audio signals.

 - Experiments
+    - CNNIncludingIntensity.ipynb - Includes intensity in the label as given in the dataset.
+Intensities of the emotions are in the range [0-3].
     - CNNExcludingIntensity.ipynb - Excludes intensity from the label.
-All intesnities greater than 0 are considered 1.
+All intensities greater than 0.2 are considered 1.
     - CNNImplementation.ipynb - Excludes intensity from the label.
-All intesnities greater than 0.334 are considered 1.
+All intensities greater than 0.334 are considered 1.
 Final blueprint for CNN model.
     - CNNLSTMTuning.ipynb - Explores tuning the models hyperparameters
     - LSTMImplementation.ipynb - Excludes intensity from the label.
-All intesnities greater than 0.334 are considered 1.
+All intensities greater than 0.334 are considered 1.
 Some feature processing explored.
 Final blueprint for LSTM model.
     - MFCCResampling

 - MFCCs and data analysis